 Scope

-This Annex applies to high intensity electromagnetic radiation (e.g. infra-red, visible light and ultra-violet) emitting equipment intended for use on the human body, including coherent and non-coherent sources, monochromatic and broad spectrum, such as lasers and intense pulsed light equipment, for skin resurfacing, tattoo or hair removal or other skin treatment as listed in Section 5 of Annex XVI to Regulation (EU) 2017/745.
+This Annex applies to high intensity electromagnetic radiation (for example infra-red, visible light and ultra-violet) emitting equipment intended for use on the human body, including coherent and non-coherent sources, monochromatic and broad spectrum, such as lasers and intense pulsed light equipment, for skin resurfacing, tattoo or hair removal or other skin treatment, listed in Section 5 of Annex XVI to Regulation (EU) 2017/745.

 For the purposes of this Annex, skin resurfacing includes skin rejuvenation.